AdobeDocs/experience-platform.en/help/destinations/how-destinations-work/profile-export-behavior.md

 {style="table-layout:fixed"}

+>[!BEGINSHADEBOX]

 For example, consider this dataflow to an HTTP destination where three segments are selected in the dataflow, and four attributes are mapped to the destination.

 ![enterprise destination dataflow](/help/destinations/assets/catalog/http/profile-export-example-dataflow.png)

 A profile export to the destination can be determined by a profile qualifying for or exiting one of the *three mapped segments*.
 However, in the data export, in the `segmentMembership` object (see [Exported Data](#exported-data) section below), other unmapped segments might appear, if that particular profile is a member of them.
-If a profile qualifies for the Customer with DeLorean Cars segment but is also a member of the Watched "Back to the Future" movie and Science fiction fans segments, then these other two segments will also be present in the `segmentMembership` object of the data export, even though these are not mapped in the dataflow.
+If a profile qualifies for the **Customer with DeLorean Cars** segment but is also a member of the **Watched "Back to the Future" movie** and **Science fiction fans** segments, then these other two segments will also be present in the `segmentMembership` object of the data export, even though these are not mapped in the dataflow.

 From a profile attributes point of view, any changes to the four attributes mapped above will determine a destination export and any of the four mapped attributes present on the profile will be present in the data export.

+>[!ENDSHADEBOX]

 ## Streaming API-based destinations {#streaming-api-based-destinations}